roozbehsayadi/Emergency-Situations-Assistant/README.md

 ## Back-end

-### architecture
+### Architecture

-backend code structure is a 4 layer architecture which consists of the following layers :
+The back-end code's structure is a 4-layer architecture which consists of the following layers:

--   **app.js**: this file is the main entry point for our app.
+-   **app.js**: This file is the main entry point for the app.

--   **api**: this folder consists of endpoints. you will be able to observe all the endpoints we have.
+-   **api**: This folder contains all of the endpoints.

--   **controller**: for each api call, the controller handles error checking and client requesting.
+-   **controller**: For each API call, the controller handles the error checking and client requesting.

--   **logic**: this folder is actually our app's core logic.
+-   **logic**: This folder is our app's logic core.

--   **database**: this layer consists for database main functions.
+-   **database**: This folder contains the database's main functions.

-### database
+### Database

-we used mongodb atlas which is a fully managed cloud database. for each entity we've created a collection. the collections and their descriptions are as follow :
+We used MongoDB Atlas, which is a fully managed cloud database.
+There is a collection for each entity:

--  **users**: this collection contains all users and their role.
+-   **users**: Contains all users and their roles.

--  **forms**: this collection contains all information about forms including their fields, title and id
+-   **forms**: Contains all information about forms, including their ID, title, and fields.

-- **answers**: this collection contains all answers submitted by field-agents.
+-   **answers**: Contains all submissions made by Field Agents.

-- **polygons**: this collection contains all areas.
+-   **polygons**: Contains all areas, including name and polygon for each area.

-### endpoints
+### Endpoints

-this code consists of 10 endpoints for admin and 4 endpoints for control-center and field-agent.
+This code consists of 10 endpoints for the Admin and 4 endpoints for the Control Center Agents and Field Agents.

-#### admin endpoints
+#### Admin Endpoints

-we've created CRUD permission for admin for "areas" and "forms". you can see the endpoints in the back/src/api/aadminApi.js.
+Admin has CRUD permission for _areas_ and _forms_.
+You can see the endpoints in _back/src/api/adminApi.js_.

 -   **/admin/forms/**: By sending a GET request to this path, you'll get all of the forms available in the database.